Import Transactions With Customer Part Numbers

 -

-Include the Item Name or Internal ID of the item you want to add or update to the sales order or invoice transaction.
+Include the item name or Internal ID of the item you want to add or update on the sales order or invoice.

 -

-Include the Internal Id of the sales order or invoice transaction where the items are going to be added to.
+Include the Internal ID of the sales order or invoice where you’re going to add the items.
 For more information, see Finding Internal IDs of Records

 -

-Verify that you have assigned the customer part numbers to the items, if you want to use them as reference.
-Invalid customer part numbers in the file or those that cannot be found in the account causes the import for that transaction to fail.
+Make sure you've assigned customer part numbers to the items if you want to use them as references.
+Invalid customer part numbers in the file, or ones that aren’t found in the account, will cause the import for that transaction to fail.
 For more information about setting up customer part numbers, see Adding Customer Part Numbers to Item Records.

 -